-The Massachusetts DEP's Source Water Assessment Program (SWAP), which has evaluated each water source to identify potential contamination, states that the sources that supply drinking water to the Oxford System have a high susceptibility to potential contamination.
-The SWAP report is available on the DEP website at mass.gov/dep/water/drinking/2226000.pdf.
+The Massachusetts DEP's Source Water Assessment Program (SWAP) has evaluated each water source to identify potential contamination and states that the sources that supply drinking water to the Dover System have a moderate-to-high susceptibility to potential contamination.
+The SWAP report is available on the DEP website.
+Go to www.mass. gov and enter source water assessment report in the search bar.